Tax-Free Savings Account (TFSA): Benefits, Contribution Limits, and Eligibility

 Source: Canada Revenue Agency – TFSA contributions

 • Non-qualified or prohibited investments: Buying certain non-qualified investments, like collectibles, in your TFSA triggers a 50% tax on the amount invested.
-The tax amount reduces your contribution room.
+These taxes do not change your TFSA room.

 How to Check Your TFSA Contribution Room